lockwarden drift

 A note on provenance

-Section titled “A note on provenance”drift deliberately does not treat SLSA provenance as a pass signal.
-The June 2026
+Section titled “A note on provenance”drift deliberately does not treat SLSA provenance as a pass signal — every run

-a green light — version-to-version anomaly is the honest signal.
+informational context, never a green light — version-to-version anomaly is the honest